GRAPHISOFT/vscode-gdl/README.md

 * Exclude commented macro calls from outline and symbols
 * Workspace symbols (Ctrl-T) can find library parts by GUID
 * Highlight innermost loop, macro call, group boundaries
-* Automatic unidentation of loop end keywords and groups, automatic identation of do and repeat blocks
+* Automatic unindentation of loop end keywords and groups, automatic indentation of do and repeat blocks
 * IntelliSense lists parameter types in second row

 ## 1.25.1